zer011b/fdtd3d/Tools/TestSuite/suite/t4.3/info.md

 # Description

-This is test with comparison of exact solution with numerical one.
+This is test with comparison of exact solution with numerical one for TEy mode.

 # Equations